lsst-sqre/sqr-033/index.rst

 DM-16775_ implements a notebook that exercises the mapping described in :sqr:`009` :cite:`SQR-009`.
 There's a pending ticket (DM-19605_) to improve the mapping of metric names to InfluxDB fields, which greatly simplifies the InfluxQL queries.

-Despite of adopting InfluxDB, the SQuaSH API specification remains unchanged, and so the clients that use it.
+Despite the adoption of InfluxDB, the SQuaSH API specification remains unchanged, and so the clients that use it.
 The main addition is the code that formats the data and writes to the corresponding InfluxDB instance.

 To complete this work we need to implement DM-18060_ to recreate the SQuaSH production database using the mapping described in :sqr:`009` :cite:`SQR-009`, and re-ingest the verification existing jobs in the current SQuaSH database.